thosgood/this-weeks-finds/markdown/201-250/week202.md

     T(1) ≅ 1 + T(1)2

-which says that any binary planar tree is either degenerate or a pair of binary planar trees\... and using this we can *construct* a one-to-one correspondence
+which says that any binary planar tree is either degenerate or a pair of binary planar trees... and using this we can *construct* a one-to-one correspondence

     T(1)7 ≅ T(1)